leeyuejia/GA_seif2020/projects/project_1/README.md

 ## Meetings with instructors
 _An instructor will contact you to setup a meeting time to approve your project._

-**Tuesday, January 8 (Tomorrow!) - Mandatory**<br>
+**W7D2 or W7D3 - Mandatory**<br>
 You will meet with an instructor for ~15 minutes to get your app idea approved.
 Be sure to sketch out a wireframe, pick out what API you want to use, and write out what features you will need to build in order to meet MVP and some stretch goal ideas _before_ you meet with us!

 ## How to Submit Your Project
-Your project is due on Monday, January 14 at 10:00 am EST. You will present your project and show your code to classmates and instructors.
+Your project is due on **W8D3 or W9D1**.
+You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/1UK237eneoOq3g1F2Awz1lriavFutYCV1cDVAb-tfGf4/edit?usp=sharing).
-Note that this will be the order you present your projects!
+:heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/1_Ui3f-WYJvjKud-ec0X0KzIRHOBkfr4QON-JDqNWUQo/edit?usp=sharing).

 ## Where to go for help during project week
 1. Seek out help online
 2. Seek out help with your classmates
 3. Seek out help with our class TA

-**TA Hours** (all times EST):
-- Tuesday: 1:30pm-4:30pm, 7pm-10pm
-- Wednesday: 2pm-5pm, 7pm-10pm
-- Thursday: 2pm-5pm, 7pm-10pm
-- Sunday: 2pm-5pm, 7pm-10pm

 ## Suggested Ways to Get Started